centreon/centreon-documentation/versioned_docs/version-23.10/administration/logging-configuration-changes.md

 </tr>
 <tr class="odd">
 <td>Author</td>
-<td>Indicates the user having effective this change</td>
+<td>Indicates the user having performed this change</td>
 </tr>
 </tbody>
 </table>

-By clicking on the name of an object, you can view the history of the changes effective on it.
+By clicking the name of an object, you can view the history of the changes applied to it.

 ![image](../assets/administration/fobjectmodif.png)